Robert S. Lopez: Marriage and family

-Resumption of academic career
+Academic career

 In 1946, Lopez was hired as an assistant professor at Yale University.
 He rose through the academic ranks to full professor.
 He was honored by selection as a Sterling Professor of History, a recognition of his academic contributions.
 Lopez was one of the first Jews appointed at Yale University.

 At Yale, in 1962 Lopez founded the interdisciplinary graduate program in Medieval Studies, and served as its chairman for many years.
 Originally a master's program, it awarded doctorates by 1965.
 When founded, it was the third such medieval studies program in the United States.

 Lopez trained a number of distinguished medieval scholars, among them David Herlihy, Edward M. Peters, and Patrick J. Geary.
 Lopez retired from the Yale faculty in 1981 after 35 years at the university.

 Lopez's main contributions to the field were in the history of trade and commerce in the medieval Mediterranean.
 He was particularly interested in showing the dynamism and creativity of medieval towns and economic networks.
 Other scholars had frequently compared them unfavorably to those of the Renaissance and early modern period.

 In his best-known book, The Commercial Revolution of the Middle Ages (1971, with numerous reprints), Lopez argued that the key contribution of the medieval period to European history was the creation of a commercial economy.
 He said it was first based in the Italo-Byzantine eastern Mediterranean, but eventually extended to the Italian city-states and through the rest of Europe.
 Lopez noted that it was the Renaissance period that was characterized by economic decline.
 Lopez's scholarship was underpinned by his expert knowledge of medieval agriculture, industry and especially coinage.

 At the end of his career, Lopez maintained close ties to Israeli academia.
 He was affiliated with the Israel Institute for Advanced Studies and the Hebrew University of Jerusalem, and his advice was sought on the tenure cases of Israeli medievalists.
-Lopez was a notable adviser of Walter Goffart.

 Lopez died from cancer in 1986.
 His library and papers were acquired by Arizona State University.